VultureProject/vulture-tensorflow/README.md

-# Guidelines for building tensorflow C++ libraries on FreeBSD 11.X #
+# Guidelines for building tensorflow C++ libraries on FreeBSD 11.X and 12.X #

 Following guidelines have been tested on FreeBSD 11.1 and FreeBSD 11.2 Do not hesitate to report any problem or improvements